phuocnguyen2201/sd-chat/README.md

 - **Key Wrapping**: Conversation keys securely exchanged using ECDH
 - **Secure Storage**: Private keys never leave the device
 - **Key Caching**: Conversation keys cached for performance while maintaining security

+### Key Recovery

+Two independent paths restore an account's identity key on a new device:

+1. **Device pairing** — a same-room 4-digit code gate, then a QR handover from a device that still holds the key.
+Restores conversation keys too, but needs a second working device.
+2. **Key backup vault** *(new)* — the key is sealed on-device with a scrypt-derived key from a recovery passphrase, and only the ciphertext is uploaded to a self-hosted vault (a Raspberry Pi behind a Cloudflare Tunnel).
+Needs no second device, but the user must remember the passphrase.

+The vault is zero-knowledge: it stores an opaque blob, verifies the caller's Supabase JWT locally, and never sees the passphrase or any plaintext key.
+The recovery passphrase is separate from the login password and is stored nowhere — if it is forgotten, the backup cannot be opened by anyone, by design.
+Supabase holds only the non-secret KDF parameters and nonce; the ciphertext never touches it.
+Conversation keys are not in the blob — after recovery they are re-derived from each participant row.

+Setup and operation: `sd-chat-vault/DEPLOY.md`.

 ## Documentation